West Runton Cliffs

-West Runton Cliffs is a 17.8 ha geological Site of Special Scientific Interest east of Sheringham in Norfolk.
+West Runton Cliffs is a 17.8 ha geological Site of Special Scientific Interest east of Sheringham in Norfolk, England.
 It is a Geological Conservation Review site.

 This site is important because it exposes a succession of warm and cold stages in the middle Pleistocene between about 2 million and 400,000 years ago, including the notably fossiliferous Cromer Forest Bed.
 It shows a succession of advances and retreats of the sea, and it is the stratotype for the Cromerian Stage.

 The beach is open to the public.